diku-dk/openbanko/README.md

-# OpenBanko: Scaling for the Next Generation
+# OpenBanko: Scaling for the Elder Generation

 Tools and toys for Big Banko processing